While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 2. CHOOSING A NAME FOR YOUR BLOG – TRAVEL BLOG NAMES

 When I talk to others (myself included), what took them the longest time was to figure out a name for their website/blog.
 In the end: don’t overthink it too much and go for it.
-If you have trouble finding a suitable name here are some helpful suggestions and tips:
+If you have trouble finding a suitable name, here are some helpful suggestions and tips:

-- EASY TO REMEMBER
+• EASY TO REMEMBER

-- NOT TOO LONG
+• NOT TOO LONG

 Your URL shouldn’t be too long.
 I would aim for a name that has less than 14 characters.
 If it is longer because you need it, go for it.
 If you find something shorter.
 Great.

-- IF IT’S INTERNATIONAL OR THE U.S.: .COM
+• IF IT’S INTERNATIONAL OR THE U.S.: .COM

 Nowadays there are other possibilities like .info and lots more.
 If you have the chance, I would still go for .com.

-- THINK LONG TERM
+• THINK LONG TERM

-Think long term about your URL.
+Think long-term about your URL.
 If you are in your twenties, choosing the name twentysomethingtraveler sounds nice.
 But if you want your website to last a long time, it’s probably not the best option.
-You’re growing older, sweetie. 🙂

-Also take into consideration that your travel style might change over time.
 Maybe you’re into backpacking right now.
-But in a couple of years you might want to stay in luxurious hotels and places.
-A site that has backpacking in the URL won’t attract people who like to stay in more expensive locations and accomodations.
+But in a couple of years, you might want to stay in luxurious hotels and places.

-- ARE THE SOCIAL MEDIA HANDLES AVAILABLE
+• ARE THE SOCIAL MEDIA HANDLES AVAILABLE

-Before you finally decide on your URL check out if the handle (@yourname) at the popular social media sites like Pinterest, Instagram, Facebook, Twitter, YouTube and so on is still available.
+Before you finally decide on your URL, check out if the handle (@yourname) at popular social media sites like Pinterest, Instagram, Facebook, Twitter, YouTube, and so on is still available.
 It’s easier when you’re URL and the social media handles are the same.
-When people search for your social media profile they first enter the name of your website name and vice versa.

 HOW DID I COME UP WITH MY DOMAIN NAME?

 It took me some time to come up with the name cityseacountry for two reasons.
-I like to travel to cities, I love the sea and the countryside (not in this particular order, but it sounded the best in this order).
+I like to travel to cities, love the sea and the countryside (not in this particular order, but it sounded the best in this order).

-I also like to play a game we have in Austria called “Stadt Land Fluss” which means city, country, river.
-You play it on a piece of paper with as many people as you like.
-Someone starts silently in their head naming the letters of the alphabet, until another person says “Stop!”
-The letter is used now as the first letter and you have to write down a city, a country, a river (and you can use more things like mountain ranges,…) as fast as you can.
+The letter is used now as the first letter and you have to write down a city, a country, or a river (and you can use more things like mountain ranges,…) as fast as you can.
 The first who is done with all the words is the winner.
 It’s a fun game and you learn a lot about geography and the world.

-For my other website I was more strategic when choosing the name.
 It says more about me and what it’s about.
 The website is called TheFemaleTravelpreneur (travel + entrepreneur = travelpreneur).
-It’s about running location independent businesses.
+It’s about running location-independent businesses.
 This is the place where you learn more about mindset and business.
 It’s also where I offer to work with me closer.
 (I’m a trained mindset and business coach).

 HAVING A TRAVEL BLOG = HAVING A BUSINESS = BEING AN ENTREPRENEUR